Allyson Hindle

 Research

-My research expertise focuses on two systems that challenge conventional definitions of mammalian homeostasis.
+Dr. Hindle's research expertise focuses on two systems that challenge conventional definitions of mammalian homeostasis.
 Breath-hold divers such as seals are exceptionally tolerant to hypoxia, and execute coordinated cardiovascular adjustments during diving in order to conserve on-board oxygen for critical tissues.
 Small-bodied hibernators cycle between bouts of cold torpor lasting several weeks and rapid rewarming arousal periods of less than a day.
 They must therefore orchestrate rapidly reversible metabolic depression, and undergo dramatic changes in body temperature, oxygen consumption and tissue perfusion without harm.
-I work to elucidate molecular mechanisms that underlie physiological specializations by combining whole-animal telemetry measurements in the field with cell culture systems in the lab.
-I also use comparative genomics approaches to identify themes and gene targets across lineages.
+They work to elucidate molecular mechanisms that underlie physiological specializations by combining whole-animal telemetry measurements in the field with cell culture systems in the lab.
+They also use comparative genomics approaches to identify themes and gene targets across lineages.

 Additional Information